ikoojos/Practitioner-Insights-on-Algorithm-Debt/README.md

 **Methods** Using mixed-methods, we analysed 65 questionnaires and conducted 21 semi-structured interviews with ML/DL practitioners.

-**Results** We found a limited awareness of AD among practitioners with causes varying by roles.
-We identified the complexity of ML/DL algorithms (78\%) as the major cause.
-Poor model scalability was the dominant effect, with systemic testing (71\%) as key mitigation strategy.
+**Results** We found a limited awareness of AD among practitioners with causes varying by roles and identified a lack of knowledge and the complexity of ML/DL algorithms as the major causes.
+Poor model scalability was the dominant effect, with continous education and training as key mitigation strategy.

 **Conclusion** This study confirmed AD as a distinct TD type, and offered practical guide to practitioners on how to (e.g., training of practitioners, implementing scalable algorithmic designs) mitigate AD in practice.
-Future research should focus on developing automated automated tools for AD detection to enhance the long term reliability of ML/DL systems.

 ## **Repository Structure**